Jocelyn Lee Hardy: Irish War of Independence

 David Neligan's testimonial is dated 4 May 1950, 30 years after Peter O'Carroll's death.
 It states that his knowledge that Hardy figured in O'Carroll's murder was based on a description given to members of the Irish Volunteers by O'Carroll family members.
 However, a newspaper account in the Irish Independent dated 18 October 1920 reported that the deceased's daughter Martha said that her mother, on hearing knocking at the door, opened an upstairs window and saw the forms of two or three men at the door.
 Martha stated that the night was "densely" dark.
 It appears from this account that no one else claimed to have seen the murderers and it is unlikely that Mrs O'Carroll could have given a description of any of the men, given that it was very dark at the time and she would have had to have leant out the window to see those at the door.
 There is no indication that she saw any of the men moving such as would indicate that she might have noticed Hardy's gait.
 This newspaper account also states that the investigating police took possession of a piece of paper stating "A Traitor to Ireland: Shot by I.R.A." which had been pinned to the deceased's back.
 The only suggested similarity between this murder and Mr Lynch's death is that there was apparently little or no sound from the gun.
-There is therefore no conclusive evidence that Hardy was involved in the murder of Peter O'Carroll.
+There is therefore no conclusive evidence that Hardy was involved in the killing of Peter O'Carroll.